BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 ## How to run:

+- Open terminal, and run a local environment for the blockchain:
+  - `npx hardhat node --network localhost`
-- How to deploy blockchain contracts:
+- Open new terminal and deploy blockchain smart-contracts:
   - `npx hardhat run scripts/deploy_supply_chain.js`
-- How to run a local environment for the blockchain:
-  - `npx hardhat node --network localhost`
-- How to start the front-end(eth-app-react):
+- Start the front-end:
   - `npm start`

 ## Smart Contracts: